uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.9.4 =
+* Update google-api-php-client library to v2.2.4 to fix issues with OAuth calls.
+Props @sieumeo for notifying us about the change!

 = 2.9.3 =
 * Fix uncaught CAS exception triggering the new Fatal Error Recovery system (email to admins) in WordPress 5.2.
 * Fix spacing on Authorizer Settings page.